stellar-aria/O_C-HemisphereSuite/README.md

 This is a fork of the Hemisphere Suite with some custom changes:

 1. It compiles with PlatformIO and VS-Code
-2. Add some original apps from OC firmware like Quantermain and Viznut Tracker and eliminates Enigma, Darkest timeline, Neural Net and Pong
+2. Add some original apps from OC firmware like Quantermain, Viznut Tracker, Quantermain, Sequins, Darkest Timeline and eliminates Enigma, Neural Net and Pong
+3. Adds new Hemisphere applet Stairs and TB-3PO by Logarhythm1 (https://github.com/Logarhythm1/O_C-HemisphereSuite/)
-3. Some HEM apps were also removed (GatedVCA, BootsNCat, Binary, Trending, Palimpsest, TrigSeq16, EnvFollow, Squanch, MixerBal)
+3. Some HEM apps were also removed (CVRecV2, DrCrusher, GatedVCA, BootsNCat, Binary, LoFiPCM, LowerRenz, Trending, Palimpsest, Squanch, MixerBal)

 ### firmware: